tonkeeper/tongo/README.md

 and some types described in [lite_api.tl](https://github.com/ton-blockchain/ton/blob/master/tl/generate/scheme/lite_api.tl).
 Go definitions of this types you can find in files: `account.go`, `transactions.go`, `models.go` ...

+## Chat

+You can join to our chat in telegram - https://t.me/tongo_lib

+Don't be afraid if you see only russians - we welcome any english speakers too.